SoftwareAG/c8y-docs/content/apama/advanced-bundle/customize-home-screen.md

 You may need to clear your browser cache for the changes to take effect.

 You can include multiple languages in a single ZIP file as needed.
-You can subscribe this to subtenants as needed from an Enterprise tenant.
+You can subscribe this to subtenants as needed from an {{< tenant-type-2 >}}.

 On new releases of the platform, it is recommended that you review the source *documentation.json* file for any changes.
 New entries in this file will be picked up with their default values.